Sylvania North View Gallery

 Opening Reception: Saturday, August 3.
 2-4 PM

-The opening reception will feature a performance by Michael Reinsch.
+The opening reception will feature a performance by Michael Reinsch at 3 PM.

 We are pleased to welcome Portland based artist Emily Ginsburg for an informal summer residency in the North View Gallery.
 Ginsburg will be in the space from late June through July in preparation for her August/September exhibition Feedback Loop.
 Among the artist’s plans for the space are a series of paintings, an installation, and a performance.
 Visitors are welcome to engage Ginsburg in the space when she is there working.